nancyd333/Project1/README.md

             3. astroids and fuel to fall
             4. astroids and fuel to be randomly chosen to fall
             5. astroids and fuel to fall at different rates
-- Worked on styling and game flow
+- Iterated on styling and game flow
 </br>
 </br>

 ## Post Project Reflection
 ---
+As I refactored code to make it more succinct, and iterated on development ideas, it became clear the variable and function names were not generalized, which limited it's flexiblity.
+This made it helpful to conceptualize initially, but needed to be changed in the end.
+Lessons learned:
-- Use naming that is descriptive of the action but general of the actor, to allow them to be used for multiple purposes
+- Use variable and function names that are descriptive of the action but general enough to allow for flexibility
-- Create functions that do limited actions, so they can be reused
+- Create functions that have specific responsibly, so they can be reused
 </br>
 </br>